Gun rights: Supreme Court brings Second Amendment to the streets

 Courts can determine “new and analogous sensitive places are constitutionally permissible” based on history, he continued.
 But expanding the definition of sensitive places “to all places of public congregation that are not isolated from law enforcement defines the category of ‘sensitive places’ far too broadly.”

-In his dissent, Justice Stephen Breyer – joined by the two other members of the court’s liberal wing – highlighted the questions that interpretive method leaves unanswered.“Where does that leave the many locations in a modern city with no obvious 18th- or 19th-century analogue?
+In his dissent, Justice Stephen Breyer – joined by the two other members of the court’s liberal wing – highlighted the questions that interpretive method leaves unanswered.
+“Where does that leave the many locations in a modern city with no obvious 18th- or 19th-century analogue?
 What about subways, nightclubs, movie theaters, and sports stadiums?” he asked.
 “The Court does not say.”

 “As technological progress pushes our society ever further beyond the bounds of the Framers’ imaginations, attempts at ‘analogical reasoning’ will become increasingly tortured,” he continued.